turkishdelightmu/obs-github/content/Full Stack Developer/Working with Tables/What Are the Different Types of Buttons, and When Should You Use Them?.md

 ---
-title: What Are the Different Types of Buttons, and When Should You Use Them?
+title: What are the Different Types of Buttons, and When Should You Use Them?
 draft: false
 tags:
   - html